vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 - [Custom Certificates](#customcerts)

 ## License Requirements <a id="license"></a>
+vSphere Integrated Containers depends on certain features that are included in the following vSphere Editions:

-vSphere Integrated Containers requires a vSphere Enterprise Plus or vSphere Remote Office Branch Office (ROBO) Advanced license.
+- vSphere Enterprise Plus
+- vSphere Remote Office Branch Office (ROBO) Advanced

 All of the ESXi hosts in a cluster require an appropriate license.
 Deployment of VCHs fails if your environment includes one or more ESXi hosts that have inadequate licenses.